diesel-rs/diesel/README.md

 Getting Started
 ---------------

-Before you can do anything, you'll first need to set up your table You'll want to specify the columns and tables that exist using the [`table!` macro](https://github.com/sgrif/yaqb/blob/master/yaqb/src/macros.rs#L45).
+Before you can do anything, you'll first need to set up your table.
+You'll want to specify the columns and tables that exist using the [`table!` macro](https://github.com/sgrif/yaqb/blob/master/yaqb/src/macros.rs#L45).
 Once you've done that, you can already start using the query builder, and